The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Comparison of Symplectic Structures

-obtained by composing the cup product in the group cohomology and the Killing form on $\mfg$ gives, via (\ref{eE01}), a skew-symmetric bilinear map on $t_\phi^* (\mcT_{\mfR})$.
-Then, by the construction of $\omega_\mfR$ (cf. ~\cite{Go}, \S\,1.4 and \S\,1.7), the bilinear map on $t_\phi^* (\mcT_{\mfR})$ just obtained coincides with the restriction to $t_\phi$ of the bilinear map determined by $\omega_\mfR$.

-Next, notice that the complex analytic stack $\mfS_{g, \mbC}^\text{an}$ associated with $\mfS_{g, \mbC}$ may be thought of as the moduli stack classifying connected compact Riemann surfaces of genus $g$ equipped with an indigenous bundle.
-(Here, if, in Definition \ref{D01} (i), ``$C_S$" is replaced by a Riemann surface and the words ``$B$-torsor" and ``connection" are understood in the analytic sense, then one obtains the notion of an indigenous bundle on a {\it Riemann surface}.)
-We shall write $\mfS_{\mfT^\Sigma}$ (cf. (\ref{e02})) for the space of all projective structures on $\Sigma$ and

-for the morphism determined by the assignment from each projective structure to an indigenous bundle mentioned in \S\,\ref{s01}.
+consisting of all irreducible representations forms a complex manifold of dimension $6g-6$.
+The Riemann-Hilbert correspondence gives a canonical identification between $\mfR$ with the moduli space of irreducible flat $G$-torsors (in the analytic sense) over $C^\mr{an}$ (cf. ~\cite{Bi3}, \S\,2).
 By taking the monodromy representations of indigenous bundles, we obtain (cf. ~\cite{Hu}, Theorem) a local biholomorphic map